rust-embedded/discovery-mb2/mdbook/src/05-meet-your-software/flash-it.md

 You will notice that `cargo-embed` does not exit after outputting the last line.
 This is intended: you should not close `cargo-embed`, since we need it in this state for the next step — debugging it!
-Furthermore, you will have noticed that `cargo build` and `cargo embed` are actually passed the same flags, this is because `cargo embed` actually executes the build and then flashes the resulting binary on to the chip.
-Thus, you can leave out the `cargo build` step in the future if you want to flash your code right away.
+Furthermore, you will have noticed that `cargo build` and `cargo embed` are actually passed the same flags.
+This is because `cargo embed` actually executes the build and then flashes the resulting binary on to the chip.
+This means you can leave out the `cargo build` step in the future if you want to flash your code right away.